Sevmorput: Murmansk Shipping Company (1988–2008)

 After leaving the shipyard and entering commercial service, Sevmorput sailed through the Mediterranean and around Africa until finally reaching the Soviet Far East.
 However, authorities in Nakhodka, Vostochny, Magadan and Vladivostok refused to accept the two-month-old ship into their ports due to popular protests.
 In addition the harbour workers also refused to load or unload any cargo or provide any port services due to fears of radiation leakage.
-This was caused by uncertainty about the safety of the ship's nuclear propulsion system and the shadow of the Chernobyl disaster only few years earlier.
+This was caused by uncertainty about the safety of the ship's nuclear propulsion system and the shadow of the Chernobyl disaster only a few years earlier.
 The local newspapers had also reported a four-minute emergency on board the nuclear icebreaker Rossiya only a week before the arrival of Sevmorput.
 The ship was finally allowed to dock at Vladivostok on 13 March 1989.

 The initial plan was to utilize Sevmorput in international transport, and the Soviet government applied for a permission to have the ship make several stops in Vancouver, British Columbia, Canada, in March 1990.
 However, the permission was denied because the evacuation and emergency response measures of the city were not deemed adequate in case of an accident involving the ship's nuclear reactor.
 Later the ship was mainly used on the Murmansk-Dudinka route, but also made several trips to Vietnam in the early 1990s.
 The daily operating expenses of Sevmorput were reportedly around US$90,000 and she was not expected to make profit during the first two years of her career.

 In the late 1990s, Sevmorput was laid up in Murmansk due to delays in the refueling of her reactor.
 The refueling finally took place in 2001 and later the ship resumed service on the Dudinka route.

 In August 2007, it was reported that Sevmorput would be converted into the world's first nuclear-powered drillship due to lack of demand for cargo operators for lighters and the need of specialized drilling vessels in the Russian Arctic.
 The conversion at the Zvezdochka plant in Severodvinsk was to take only 18 months.
 However, the renovation project was cancelled in February 2008.